-Professor Kieran Setiya, acting chair of MIT Philosophy, moderated the discussion among the four panelists: Kerry Emanuel, MIT’s Cecil and Ida Green Professor in Earth and Planetary Sciences; Susan Silbey, MIT’s Leon and Anne Goldberg Professor of humanities, sociology, and anthropology and a professor of behavioral and policy sciences at the MIT Sloan School of Management; Janelle Knox-Hayes, the Lister Brothers Associate Professor of Economic Geography and Planning in MIT’s Department of Urban Studies and Planning; and Nathan Phillips, professor of earth and environment at Boston University.
+Professor Kieran Setiya, acting chair of MIT Philosophy, moderated the discussion among the four panelists: Kerry Emanuel, Cecil and Ida Green Professor in Earth and Planetary Sciences at MIT; Susan Silbey, Leon and Anne Goldberg Professor of humanities, sociology, and anthropology in the MIT School of Humanities, Arts, and Social Sciences; Janelle Knox-Hayes, the Lister Brothers Associate Professor of Economic Geography and Planning in the MIT Department of Urban Studies and Planning; and Nathan Phillips, professor of earth and environment at Boston University.

 Knox-Hayes, the economist on the panel, agreed.
 “It's hard to imagine a future in which we're still using fossil fuels.
 That's why China is so aggressive in the development of renewable technologies. ...They realize fossil fuels won't be the energy source of the future, and they want to control energy markets,” she said.

-Silbey assigned some of the blame for inaction on the tendency of educational institutions to focus on individual behaviors and self-interest.
+Silbey traced some of the cause for inaction to the tendency of educational institutions to focus on individual behaviors and self-interest.
 “We ignore any attention to social organization — that is, how we mobilize [and] aggregate individual actions,” she said.
 “Thus, I think we have been quite complicit in the creation of this crisis, and that's why our reaction has been so feeble.”

-She recommended that MIT require a class centered on addressing the question of what constitutes "the good life" for human beings.
+She recommended that MIT offer a class addressing the question of what constitutes "the good life" for human beings.
 Emanuel in turn suggested ensuring people learn history — particularly the connection between climate change and armed conflict.
-“Food and water shortages and very often catalysts for revolutions and wars,” he said, referring to two likely effects of climate change.
-“That's the big thing to worry about.”
+“Food and water shortages are very often catalysts for revolutions and wars,” he said, referring to two likely effects of climate change.
+“That's a big thing to worry about.”